Caution: Lifestyle inflation ahead

 Unfortunately, moving into a brand new home can come with some lofty expectations in the form of lifestyle inflation.
 Whether we admit it or not, lifestyle inflation starts to creep into most of our lives as we get older and our salaries increase.

 Suddenly our old furniture and appliances won’t really “go” with our new decor.
 Now that we have all of these additional rooms and extra space we may feel the urge to fill it with new stuff.
-Parking my 12 year-old beater of a car in the driveway next to all the brand new cars and SUV’s might lower my self esteem.
-It could be painful watching our neighbours roll out their beautiful new sod while we throw down seeds just hoping something takes root.
+Parking my 12-year-old beater of a car in the driveway next to all the brand new cars and SUV’s might lower my self-esteem.
+It could be painful watching our neighbors roll out their beautiful new sod while we throw down seeds just hoping something takes root.

 - Central Vac is roughed-in and, since we had that in our old place as well, we will need to purchase another central vacuum system for our new house.
 We purchased our last central vacuum at Costco for around $600, but this time around we will look into a group buying site to see if there are any deals to be found online.

 - Landscaping the front and backyard will most likely be left until next Spring.
 Waiting to landscape on a new lot is often recommended anyway to give the ground time to settle.
 We might get the front yard done right away if we have the time and have money left over in our “move-in” budget.

 - Building our fence can wait until next Spring as well.
 It looks like our house will be completed before either of our neighbors, but since we share the fence it makes sense to wait until both neighbors are ready so we can split the costs (and labor) and agree upon the type of wood used.